 Some parents, concerned about the potential for noise-induced hearing loss, encourage their children to use volume-limiting headphones when listening to music or watching videos on smartphones, tablets, and other electronic devices.
-These headphones have volume controls that are purportedly set to go no higher than 85 decibels (dB)—because exposure to sounds at or above 85 dB for a prolonged period of time is widely recognized as a potential cause of hearing loss.
+These headphones have volume controls that are purportedly set to go no higher than 85 A-weighted decibels (dBA)—because exposure to sounds at or above 85 dBA for a prolonged period of time is widely recognized as a potential cause of hearing loss.

 Many manufacturers make headphones that are labeled and marketed as volume-limiting for children.
 Do their safety claims hold up?